 Apple’s iCloud has always been criticized for the lack of enough storage space, on the free plan that they offer.
 The company offers just 5 GB of cloud storage for the free plan, which is not even good enough to store all the photos that we have in our library.
-If you want more storage space, you will have to shell out at least $0.99 a month for the base 50 GB plan.
+If you want to avoid frequent “iCloud Storage Full” messages, you will have to shell out at least $0.99 a month for the base 50 GB plan.
 Unfortunately, this has forced people to look for better cloud storage options.

 Download Photos from iCloud and Upload to Google Photos